 "Sisters of the Moon" helped make 'Tusk' one of Fleetwood Mac's best albums.

 1979: Nothing could beat The Long Run, the great last album by the Eagles before they split the next year.
 It held on to #1 for a sixth week.
 On the Radio -Greatest Hits - Volumes I & II by Donna Summer was second while Cornerstone from Styx came in #3.
 Stevie Wonder had the #4 album with Journey Through the Secret Life of Plants.
 The rest of the Top 10: The phenomenal In Through the Out Door by Led Zeppelin, Bee Gees Greatest was up to #6, Barbra Streisand slid up one with Wet, Tusk, the incredibly underrated album from Fleetwood Mac, was #8, Rise from Herb Alpert was #9 and Tom Petty & the Heartbreakers finally had their breakthrough album with Damn the Torpedoes.

 1980: John Lennon autographed an album for a man in the morning.
 At 10:50 that night, as John and wife Yoko returned to their apartment in The Dakota, New York City, the man came back and shot Lennon four times in the back.
 Lennon was pronounced dead on arrival at 11:07 at Roosevelt Hospital in New York.

-1982: Marty Robbins ("El Paso") died at the age of 57 from heart failure after cardiac surgery.
+1982: Marty Robbins ("El Paso") died at the age of 57 from heart failure after cardiac surgery in Nashville, Tennessee.

-1983: Abbacadabra, the first musical based on Abba's hits, opened at Lyric Theatre in London.
+1983: Abbacadabra, the first musical based on ABBA's hits, opened at Lyric Hammersmith Theatre in London.

 1984: Patrick Cavanaugh, one-time manager of the Coasters, was convicted of first degree murder of group member Buster Wilson.